hdvvaldes/hdvvaldes/README.md

   - [Likendin](www.linkedin.com/in/hector-valdes-56b076316).
   - [Email](hdvvaldes@gmail.com).

-You can contact me anytime and ask me anything, I'm open to abosrb knowledeg and build great projects 🌎.
+You can contact me anytime and ask me anything, I'm open to abosrb knowledge and build great projects 🌎.